-Flannelmouth Sucker Growth and Abundance, United States Geological Survey and Northern Arizona University
+Flannelmouth Sucker Growth and Abundance, USGS and Northern Arizona University

 NOAA Southwest Fisheries Science Center Salmonid Monitoring (Coho and Steelhead)